-Engravers are artists that etch specific designs, words, and even images onto different types of materials.
+An engraver is an artist that etches specific designs, words, and even images onto different types of materials.
 The design or the image is based on a client’s specifications or the artist’s own personal designs.
 A modern engraver can use precision lasers to achieve their final results, or they may use hand tools and a magnifying glass depending on how they have been trained.
-They can work on glass, metal, stone, wood and other materials, and they can also engrave and create custom plates made of metal or wood that can be used for stamping images on paper.
+They can work on glass, metal, stone, wood and other materials, and can also engrave and create custom plates made of metal or wood that can be used for stamping images on paper.

 What does an Engraver do?

-Depending on the artist, certain engravers will work with hand tools to create custom pieces of art by first stenciling their design pattern onto the chosen medium and then carefully, slowly, and patiently etching away the design using the tools of their choice.
-While engraving they will wipe or blow away the material from the chosen medium and then sand down the edges to create a beautiful finished project.
-Depending on the specifications they may then go further and embellish their design with jewels, paint, or other materials.
+Certain engravers will work with hand tools to create custom pieces of art by first stencilling their design pattern onto the chosen medium and then carefully, slowly, and patiently etching away the design using the tools of their choice.
+While engraving, they will wipe or blow away the material from the chosen medium and then sand down the edges to create a beautiful finished project.
+Depending on the specifications, they may then go further and embellish their design with jewels, paint, or other materials.

 Images or phrases can also be engraved onto stamps and a variety of surfaces, including picture frames and wedding rings.
-Depending on where they work there may be customer service aspects to the position.
+Depending on where engravers work, there may be customer service aspects to the position.
 Potential customers may want to see examples of an engraver's work or to work closely with the artist to create a unique design.
-An engraver who works with customers will often work independently or through a shop or a network of specific vendors.
+An engraver who works with customers will often work independently, through a shop, or a network of specific vendors.
 Engravers can also be independent artists who sell their artwork at stores, craft fairs, and online stores.